 Do Labrador Retrievers shed their coats?
 Yes, they absolutely do, and their double coats can shed quite a bit.
 If you are planning on adopting a Labrador Retriever, you’ll want to understand a bit about double coats.
 Labs do shed, but it’s not unmanageable.

-You’ll want to arm yourself with the understanding of the Lab coat, brushing requirements and what products can help you keep shedding to a minimum.
-There are several things you can do that will help keep hair under control.
+You’ll want to understand the Lab coat, brushing requirements, and what products can help you keep shedding to a minimum.
+You can do several things to help keep hair under control.
 Regular grooming is recommended in all double-coated breeds.
 This includes occasional de-shedding and using an anti-shed shampoo in extreme cases.

 Labrador Retrievers can make the perfect pet.
-They are the most popular breed in the United States for a reason.
+They are one of the most popular breeds in the United States for a reason.
 Like most Labs, mixed-breed Labs can inherit the same coat qualities as their Labrador parent.
-In the article below, we cover all aspects of Labrador shedding so you can keep your home squeaky clean.
+We cover all aspects of Labrador shedding so you can keep your home squeaky clean.
 Let’s jump in!

 Black, Yellow, And Chocolate Lab Shedding

-One common question we see is if the Lab’s color combination makes any difference when it comes to their shedding frequency.
-The answer is no. The Labrador is all the same breed of dog, with the same Genetic Makeup.
-Even the English and American Labradors are the same breed even though their appearances vary.
+What color Lab sheds the least?
+This is a common question we see.
+Owners wonder if the Lab’s color combination makes any difference when it comes to their shedding frequency.
+The answer is no. The Labrador is all the same breed of dog, with the same genetic makeup.
+Even the English and American Labradors are the same breed, even though their appearances vary.

 Chocolate Labs, Yellow Labs, and Black Labs will all shed the same amount.
 The only difference will be how much fur you can actually “see.”
 Typically if you have lighter-colored floors, dark hair will be easier to see when it’s on the ground.
 So if you have dark floors in your home, a Chocolate or Black Lab’s shredded hair will be less noticeable.
 If you have a lighter-colored floor, the Yellow Lab is likely a smarter pick.